craigmantona/the_book_review/README.md

 ## Compatibility testing
  Site was tested across several virtual mobile devices and browsers.

- I tested on hardware devices such as: iPad pro, and iPhone11.
+ I tested on hardware devices such as: iPad pro, Macbook, Windows Desktop and iPhone11.

 ## User stories testing

 ### As a site owner:

-- I would like to make a game that is enjoyable for people to play.
+- I would like the site to be easy to navigate.
-    * The game is very easy to use and good fun.
+    * The site is simple to navigate.

-- I want visitors to my game to be able to use my website intuitively and easily.
+- I would like to clearly see what books users are recommending.
-    * The site is very easy to navigate.
+    * The yellow 'tick' next to recommended books is visualy easy to see.

-- I would like visitors to my game be able to easily find the rules on how to play the game.
+- I would like the ability to add/delete/edit reviews with admin abilities.
-    * The rules are easy to find on the main page.
+    * There is a delete and edit facility to remove or ammend any reviews that the user has submitted.

-- I would like visitors to my game be able to ask me any questions via a contact form.
+- I would like to be able to generate revenue from Amazon book links.
-    *The contact form is easily located on the footer of all pages except the main game page.
+    * There is a link to purchase the book from Amazon if the book is available (currently not working!)

 ### As a visitor:

-- I would like to know the rules of the game.
+- I would like the site to be easy to navigate.
-    * The rules are easy to find on the main page.
+    * The site is simple to navigate.

-- As a fan of the Premier League I would like to know the current league standings.
+- I would like to clearly see what books are recommended.
-    * The API that I was hoping to use to do this did not work unfortunatley.
-Instead I had an interactive map locating all of the Premier League grounds.
+    * The yellow 'tick' next to recommended books is visualy easy to see.

-- I would like to know what the top score is.
+- I would like to register and log in to keep a list of books that they have reviewed.
-    * I did not get around to adding this element as I ran out of time.
-I will look to add this at a later stage.
+    * There is a register and log in/out function.

-- I would like to know how I performed in my game.
-Time and moves.
+- I would like to be able to edit my reviews.
-    * I did not get around to adding this element as I ran out of time.
-I will look to add this at a later stage.
+    * There is an edit facility to ammend any reviews that the user has submitted.

-- I would like several difficulty levels to test myself on.
+- I would like to be able to delete my reviews.
-    * I did not get around to adding this element as I ran out of time.
-I will look to add this at a later stage.
+    * There is a delete facility to remove any reviews that the user has submitted.

-- I would like a fun way to test my memory skills out.
+- I would like to know where to purchase a book from if I like it.
-    * This is a fun way to test your basic memory skills.
+    * There is a link to purchase the book from Amazon if the book is available (currently not working!)

 ---